T22u/USA-housing-price-prediction/README.md

 # USA-housing-price-prediction
-in this dataset.I used multilayer perceptron to predict the price of house in USA.
+In USA house dataset.I used multilayer perceptron to predict the price of house in USA. neural network gives a high precision and more accurate result than simple linear regression.